Frederick Delius: "There is only one real happiness in life, and that is the happiness of creating."

-Find out more about Delius's On Hearing the First Cuckoo in Spring.
+Find out more about Delius's Florida Suite.
 Watch and listen to different recordings and download your favourite.

-Our British composers of the past 400 years have so much to offer that we couldn't include it all, but here's a selection of some of the top songs and orchestral music that make us proud to wave our Union Jack.
+Our British composers of the past 400 years have so much to offer that we couldn't include it all, but here's a selection of some of the top songs and orchestral music that make us proud.

 Frederick Delius is an English Romantic composer, whose best pieces include 'A Mass of Life' and 'A Village Romeo and Juliet'.
 Find out more about the man and his most famous music with our handy guide.